OsiriX-Foundation/karnak-documentation/content/userguide/profiles.en.md

 ![profile edit](/userguide/profile_editconfirm.png)

+> [!INFO]
-The rest of the profile cannot be modified.
+> The rest of the profile cannot be modified.
+To make changes to the profile rules or structure, you must delete the profile and upload a new version.

+##### 4. Profile actions

-You can download the entire profile as a YAML file by clicking the button on the right, or delete it by clicking the button on the left.
+You can download the entire profile as a YAML file by clicking the button on the right or delete it by clicking the trash icon.

 ![Profile actions](/userguide/profile_actions.png)

+**Download**: Export the profile configuration as a YAML file for backup or sharing with other Karnak instances.

+**Delete**: Remove the profile from Karnak.
+If the profile is in use by one or more projects, a warning message appears to prevent accidental deletion.

+##### 5. Profile upload feedback

 When a YAML file is imported successfully, this view shows the details of the newly created profile.